Course for yoga teachers, teacher trainees (and wellness professionals with yoga experience) with Charlotte Watts SYT

 There is a minimum of 4 students needed for each course to run.
 In the unlikely event that the course does need to be cancelled, you would be given at least a week’s notice and a full refund of any monies paid.

-What if I can’t make one of the course dates?
+What if I can’t make one of the course live sessions date?

 What happens if a student needs to cancel their place on the course?